joyjitchatterjee/TurbineMaintenanceTemplates/README.md

-#Supplementary data for "A Dual Transformer Model for Intelligent Decision Support for Maintenance of Wind Turbines"
+#TurbineMaintenanceTemplatesSupplementary data for "A Dual Transformer Model for Intelligent Decision Support for Maintenance of Wind Turbines"

 (in submission)